allbek/DilnazzProject/README.md

 # DilnazzProject
-IN this repository we will work on your project
+IN this repository we will work on your project lala